MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/troubleshoot-field-service-solution-health.md

 ### What it checks

-Checks whether there are any deleted web resources.
+This rule checks for any deleted web resources.

 ### Why it fails

-Fails if any of the shipped Field Service web resources were deleted from the system.
+This rule fails if any of the shipped Field Service web resources were deleted from the system.

 ### How to fix